saiftynet/EZPWC/README.md

 A working directory is created, a clone is stored within this directory, and also withing this director is a Config file that is created to store settings and preferences.

+## To Do:-
+* Have a better menu system...maybe migrate to Curses, or GUI e.g. Tk, Win32 or Gtk
+* Allow testing of scripts before submitting
+* Allow exploring of previous challenges
+* Perhaps check for updates
+Allow statistical analysis

 ## Screenshot

 ![Screenshot](https://github.com/saiftynet/EZPWC/blob/master/EZPWC.png)